Content Marketing for Startups: 12 Types of Content to Create

 Product demos are an excellent way to show potential customers what your product or service is all about and how it works.
 They’re also a great opportunity to answer any questions that people may have about your offering.

 Templates provide your audience with a starting point or framework.
 They’re a helpful resource for those who don’t have the time or design skills to create their own content.
-For example, if you’re a graphic designer, you can create templates for business cards, logos, or web design.
-By offering templates, you can make it easy for people to produce high-quality content that’s on brand and looks great.
+For example, if you’re a graphic designer, you can create templates for business cards, logos, or web design, or PowerPoint presentations.
+By offering PowerPoint templates, you can make it easy for people to produce high-quality presentations that are on brand and look great.

 Podcasts reach out to busy professionals who may not have time to read blog posts or watch videos.
 They are ideal for content marketing as they usually present a long-form discussion, which allows you to delve into a topic and cover it in detail.